Get connected with your food

 Our lovely British Toggenburg goats produce deliciously creamy milk which is ideal for cheese making.
 Sarah has been developing a range of cheeses as well as the bottled Whole milk and a lovely strained Greek style plain yoghurt.

 Goat meat is becoming more and more popular – its a healthy alternative to other red meats as its low in fat.
 Slow cooked, the diced meat makes delicious curries, tagines and stews.
 The legs are delicious when slow roasted with garlic and rosemary, basted with red wine or Somerset cider.
+We also have burgers and sausages available at certain times of year.

 We also sell pork and lamb.